Io canto (song)

 "Io canto" is a song written by Riccardo Cocciante and Marco Luberti.
-Originally released in 1979 by Cocciante as the title single for his album …E io canto, the song became a hit in Italy and during the following years, it became an Italian standard.
+Originally released in 1979 by Cocciante as the title single for his album …E io canto, the song became a hit in Italy.
+In the following years, it became an Italian standard.

 In 2006, the song received new attention, following the release of a cover recorded by Italian singer Laura Pausini.
 Her version of the song was chosen as the first single from her album Io canto and charted across Europe, also reaching the top spot on the Italian Singles Chart.

 Riccardo Cocciante version

-The original version of the song was recorded by Italian singer Riccardo Cocciante and released in January 1979 as a single from his studio album …E io canto, released during the same year.
+The original version of the song was recorded by Italian singer Riccardo Cocciante and released in January 1979 as a single from his studio album …E io canto, which was released during the same year.

 Cocciante, composer of the music, also arranged the song, while lyricist Marco Luberti was also credited as its producer.

 A French-language version of the song, titled "Je chante" was released by Cocciante himself.
 He also recorded a Spanish-language version of the song, under the name "Yo canto", while an English-language adaptation of "Io canto", written in 1979 and titled "I'm singing", was released for the first time in 2009 only, as a track of Cocciante's album Fable.

 The song was also included in Cocciante's compilation album Tutti i miei sogni, released in 2006.